jumezurike/AfaPrincipleSixteen/README.md

 # Sample Afa Cast

+The sample here represents the closed nodes with the filled circles while the emptly circles represents an open node.
+There is a way or ways to interpret meaning in the array of casted seeds.
+We do know that all that had been said, being said and will be said are within the spectrum of what is within the reach of thoughts and being.
+Afa is the oracle with the meaning deeply rooted into cosmology. -The record of time immemorial is in Afa.

 ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/Afastring.png "Sample cast")

 What you see is rascally encoded so that a lay man will never understand its dual nature.
 It will remind you of the truth table or permutation of a chance in all possiblilities.
 This is where machine learning comes in as a harbinger of artificial intelligence (AI).
 The work already done serves as the lookup table handed down to us by our ancestors: They where the first to study this.
 We now have all we need for all the possibilities which has non-colloquial high level language that could be understood by those who speak the Afa language.- It is possible to begin the formulation into modern high level language that will enhance our predictions of the future thereby impacting humanity to a large extent.
 We can understand from the konwledge of arithematic we understand that every set casted has a negative dimension to it.
 That is the balance of odd and even; positive and negative; ying and yan in nature.